isemenkov/libpasc-algorithms/README.md

-#### TMinBinaryHeap, TMaxBinaryHeap
+#### TMinBinaryHeap

 Heap type.
-If a heap is a min heap, the values with the lowest priority are stored at the top of the heap and will be the first returned.
-If a heap is a  max heap, the values with the greatest priority are stored at the top of the heap.
+The values with the lowest priority are stored at the top of the heap and will be the first returned.

 ```pascal
 uses